 Your body has just been through the exhausting experience of giving birth.
 Not getting enough rest, or not eating properly, will make it harder to regain the strength you will need to care for yourself and your baby.
 In addition, if you are experiencing depression, physical fatigue may also compound these feelings.

 Talk to your spouse, family, doctors, nurses, and friends.
 Keep communication open with each other and people who can give you comfort and strength.
+This is essential emotional self-care for preemie parents.

 Accept help from friends.